AhmadHRai/KhedmaProjectFlutter/README.md

-# khdma
+# Khedma Project -- Flutter

-A new Flutter project.
+A Flutter mobile application for the Laravel Backend

 ## Getting Started